Wealthfront's Home Planning Guide

 The right monthly costs comparison

 To make an accurate comparison between renting and owning, you should understand the full costs of homeownership.
 In addition to monthly mortgage payments, there are a number of additional monthly home expenses to consider, such as property taxes, insurance, and HOA fees.
-These other expenses can add up to 26% of what you spend each month on your home Review the all-in costs of homeownership.
+These other expenses can add significantly to your total monthly costs.
+Review the all-in costs of homeownership.

-In addition, in order to be approved for a home purchase, you will need to make a down payment.
-This amount is usually at least 20% of the total home cost.
+In order to be approved for a mortgage, you will need to make a down payment.
+Putting at least 20% down lets you avoid mortgage insurance, but there are loan options with as little as 3% down.
+The average first-time homebuyer puts about 9% down.
 In addition, the amount of down payment you make affects the terms of your mortgage.
 See what you should know about the down payment.

 Equity in your home